Hyperbaric Chamber for Sale: What You Need to Know Before Buying

 US brands with FDA 510(k) clearance: OxyHealth, Summit to Sea, Newtowne

-Personal Hard-Shell Chambers ($28,000-$50,000)
+Personal hard-shell chambers ($28,000-$50,000)

-Clinical Monoplace Hard-Shell ($30,000-$150,000+)
+Clinical monoplace hard-shell ($30,000-$150,000+)

-Multiplace Chambers ($100,000-$500,000+)
+Multiplace chambers ($100,000-$500,000+)

 Treat multiple patients simultaneously at 2.0-6.0 ATA.
-Macy-Pan’s HE5000 series lists at $61,500-$72,600 for the chamber.
-Hospital-grade US-manufactured multiplace systems from Perry Baromedical and Sechrist exceed $200,000-$500,000 installed.
+Hospital-grade US-manufactured multiplace systems from Perry Baromedical and Sechrist exceed $200,000 to $500,000 installed once oxygen supply, monitoring, and construction are included.
+These are institutional purchases, not home equipment.

 Channel FDA Clearance Warranty Support Risk Level